orobix/fwdgrad/README.md

 1. The global optimization of two famous funtions: Beale and Rosenbrok functions.
 2. The well known classification task on the MNIST dataset.

-In our implementation, we used the brand new [functorch](https://pytorch.org/functorch/stable/functorch.html).
+In our implementation, we used the brand new [functorch](https://pytorch.org/functorch/stable/index.html).
 Thanks to this library, the model can be treated as a function of its parameters.
 With this change of perspective, the *Jvp* of the model can be computed (for a brief explanation of what the Jvp of a function is, check below).

 We tested the above implementation on the same examples provided by the paper.

-### Issue with Pytorch functionals
-Since the library functorch is still in its early development, the gradient computation with respect of some of Pytorch's operations is not supported yet.
-For this reason, some of these (like the *softmax* activation and the *crossentropy* loss function) were redefined using standard tensor operations.

 ### Jvp
 The Jvp is the product of the Jacobian *J* of the model, derived with respect of the parameters,